grindsa/hockey_graphs/README.md

 I am not a professional software developer.
 Main aim for this project was to do something useful while being stuck in COVID prison.
 Keep this in mind while laughing about my code and don’t forget to send patches.

-I do neither for (P-)DEL nor any of the German hockey clubs.
+I do neither work for (P-)DEL nor any of the German hockey clubs.
 I just found the raw data while checking [penny-del.org](https://www.penny-del.org/) and started playing with it.

 ## Architecture